-The workplace offers an excellent example wherein the competitive nature of limited resources, promotions and firings can easily promote a sense of “healthy” distrust.
+In the workplace, the competitive nature of limited resources, promotions, and firings can easily promote a sense of distrust.
 However, as work has become increasingly complex and tasks increasingly more difficult to manage, the faith we place in our coworkers to help us succeed at our jobs has likewise become paramount.
-So how do we reconcile these two dilemmas?
+So how do we balance these two competing forces?

-A recent study by Lau and Liden (2008) sheds some light on the issue.
-In their research, the authors found that leaders were key linchpins in the development of trust relationships among coworkers.
-Of import, coworkers tended to place more trust in fellow employees who were more trusted by their leaders than those employees whom the leader did not trust as much.
+New research (Lau & Liden, 2008) sheds some light on the issue.
+The authors found that leaders were key linchpins in the development of trusting relationships among coworkers.
+Importantly, coworkers tended to place more trust in fellow employees who were more trusted by their leaders than those employees whom the leader did not trust as much.
 Furthermore, the relationship between leaders’ trust in their subordinates and coworkers’ trust in each other was greater when the work unit’s performance was weak, indicating that trust becomes even more salient and important during the “tough times.”

 For organizations, these findings suggest three important implications.
-First, leaders have a strong impact on the attitudes and beliefs of their followers; thus, these important individuals must be cognizant of the message they are sending to their workplace and behave as though “someone’s always watching.”
+First, leaders have a strong impact on the attitudes and beliefs of their followers.
+These important individuals must be cognizant of the message they are sending to their workplace and behave as though “someone’s always watching.”